talha131/onCrashReboot/content/Computer Literacy Study Guide/Technology and Multimedia in Education/20-What is Multimedia.md

 ---
-title: Understanding Multimedia: Definition, Etymology, and Components
+title: Understanding Multimedia - Definition, Etymology, and Components
 linktitle: Introduction to Multimedia
 slug: understanding-multimedia
 description: Explore the concept of multimedia, its origins, and the essential components that make it a dynamic tool for communication and learning.